-Camp Cotton is Cotton Australia’s major stakeholder event for the supply chain, starting with a full day forum in Sydney followed by two days touring the industry in Northwest NSW.
+Camp Cotton is Cotton Australia’s major stakeholder event for the supply chain, starting with a full day forum in Sydney followed by two days on the ground in the heart of cotton country in Northwest NSW.
+The next Camp Cotton experience will be held in April 2026, with organisation already underway.

-Held since its inception, Camp Cotton has grown from a one-day farm tour involving 8 people to a week of cotton immersion including stakeholders, brands and retailers from Australia and all over the world.
+Held biennially, Camp Cotton has grown from a one-day farm tour involving 8 people, to a week of full cotton immersion including stakeholders, brands and retailers from Australia and all over the world.

-Held just before the Camp Cotton event, the Australian Cotton Forum 2024 brought together key voices from the cotton industry to explore a wide range of topics around cotton, sustainability, and innovation.
+Held just before the Camp Cotton event, the Australian Cotton Forum 2026 will bring together key voices from the cotton industry to explore a wide range of topics around cotton, sustainability, and innovation.

 Meet the Team Behind a Leading Family Farm